Biden diagnosed with "aggressive form" of prostate cancer, his office says

 Former President Joe Biden has been diagnosed with an "aggressive form" of prostate cancer that has spread to his bones, his office said in a statement on Sunday.

-"Last week, President Joe Biden was seen for a new finding of a prostate nodule after experiencing increasing urinary symptoms," his office said in a statement.
-"On Friday he was diagnosed with prostate cancer, characterized by a Gleason score of 9 (Grade Group 5) with metastasis to the bone.
-While this represents a more aggressive form of the disease, the cancer appears to be hormone-sensitive which allows for effective management.
-The President and his family are reviewing treatment options with his physicians."
+According to the statement, Biden was diagnosed with "prostate cancer, characterized by a Gleason score of 9 (Grade Group 5) with metastasis to the bone."
+The statement noted that this is a "more aggressive form of the disease, the cancer appears to be hormone-sensitive which allows for effective management."

+"The President and his family are reviewing treatment options with his physicians," his office said.

 Biden was evaluated after a small nodule was found in the prostate, which necessitated further evaluation, his office said last week.